muratk5n/thirdwave/en/README.md

 produce the needed supply.
 They obviously also have some mad solar DNI.

 Al Jazeera: "Germany courts Qatar and UAE for alternatives to Russian gas..
-Habeck, before the trip starting on Saturday, said the goal was to 'establish a hydrogen partnership in the medium term'"
+[German Economy Minister] Habeck, before the trip starting on Saturday, said the goal was to 'establish a hydrogen partnership in the medium term'"

 ---